AirGuanZ/Atrc/doc/doc.md

 Except for above types of fields, other fields appear in the syntax of a JSON object.
 Each object contains a field `type`, representing its type in Atrc renderer.

 In the following description, I will use a simplified tabular form to indicate which fields an object should contain and the meaning of these fields.
-Taking the last post-processor `save_to_png` in the above configuration file as an example, its JSON representation is:
+Taking the last post-processor `save_to_img` in the above configuration file as an example, its JSON representation is:

 ```json
 {